jgrizou/p5live/Readme.md

 ## Use-case

-This is useful when your work is hard to access but need to be debugged/tweaked interactively and iteratively.
+This is useful when your work is hard to access but needs to be debugged/tweaked interactively and iteratively.

-For example if your p5.js sketch is displayed on a networked TV, an interactive board or a tablet/smarthphone installed in a phsycial frame.
+For example if your p5.js sketch is displayed on a networked TV, an interactive board or a tablet/smartphone installed in a phsycial frame.

 It is also very helful when debugging on multiple screen sizes e.g. tablet, smartphone, full- or half-screen.
 With p5live, you do not have to refresh every screen manually, they will all update at once remotely.